 - Using a large kitchen spoon, skim the excess fat from the surface of the sauce.
 Continue skimming until all the fat is removed.
 Throw the fat away in the trash (not the sink).

 - Fish out and remove the bay leaf and discard.

 - Add the sauce, complete with the smaller vegetables (celery, leeks, garlic), to a blender container.
 (MAKE sure no bones from the beef short ribs are in the sauce.
 Remove them before processing!)

-- Process the sauce in the blender, starting slowly at first and gradually increasing the speed.
+- Process the sauce in the blender, starting slowly and gradually increase the speed.
 Process the sauce until smooth.

-- Pass the sauce through a fine mesh sieve over a medium sauce pot, and remove all the unprocessed bits and discard.
+- Pass the sauce through a fine-mesh sieve over a medium saucepot, remove all the unprocessed bits and discard.
 Reserve and keep warm.

 - Add a healthy portion of Irish Colcannon or mashed potatoes to a warmed dish.
 (Pasta bowls or larger individual serving bowls work best.)

 - Using a knife, remove the bones from the reserved cooked beef short ribs.